felipesulzbach/grpc-go-example/README.md

 ### Clone project

 &nbsp;&nbsp;&nbsp;&nbsp;To maintain project package imports, the project must be cloned into the `go` subdirectory.
 It will be `%USERPROFILE%\go\src\github.com\_dev\`.

+**IMPORTANT:** *If you chose to clone the project in another directory structure, you will need to adjust `imports` to resolve the errors.*

 ### Preparing the environment